The lure of a short sale

 - It is important to calculate out how fast the market is changing, because if you agree to an amount one day but the bank doesn’t say ˜yes for 30 or more days, it may no longer be a good price!

 - Many homes are listed as available but they already have a ratified contract between buyer and seller and it’s awaiting bank approval.
 (Agents are not supposed to do this.
-Technically it should be reported as a pending sale.
+Technically it should be reported as a pending sale with a contingency.
 On the other hand, the home is sort of available because the bank has to approve the sale and reserves the right to take a better offer.)

 - Although a buyer and seller may have a ratified contract, the bank may continue to look at offers (perhaps until they approve an offer, perhaps later).
 So a buyer may be ˜bumped” at various points in the attempted transaction.
 In a normal sale, that really cannot happen unless the buyer badly missteps and is in default.